Calvin-Phys/yulinARPES/Manual/Manual.md

 ---
 ## Preparetion

 To use the latest version of the software, please download the latest versions of `yulinARPES` [->Link](https://github.com/Calvin-Phys/yulinARPES) and `OX_ARPES` [->Link](https://github.com/Calvin-Phys/OX_ARPES), and add their folders to the Matlab path.
-Additionally, make sure that any necessary toolboxes (including the `GUI Layout Toolbox` in `\yulinARPES\manual\`) are installed.
+Additionally, make sure that any necessary toolboxes (including the `GUI Layout Toolbox 2.3.5` in `\yulinARPES\manual\`, please use this version specifically) are installed.
+The recommanded version of Matlab is **from MATLAB 2022a to 2024a**.
 Once the folders have been added and the toolboxes installed, restart Matlab to ensure the changes are properly registered.

 To launch the software, enter the following command into the Matlab command line: